The Way Forward on Education

 Specifically, the American system of education should be reformed as follows:

-- End the requirement that a student's residence limits where the student may attend school within a state;
+- End the requirement that a student's residence limits where the student may attend a public school within a state;

 - Discontinue the use of property taxes to pay for K12 schools;

-- Provide each child with a Child Care and Education Account, valued at approximately $10,000 per year.
+- Provide each child with a Child Care and Education Account, valued at approximately $10,000 per year on average from Kindergarten through 12th grade;

 Any state would be free to "top up" the account's dollar value if it wished to make it easier for its college students to pay for the higher tuition charged at more costly colleges, whether public or private.
 Students would not repay society via debt, but through the higher productivity--and taxes--they contribute as workers in a better-educated workforce and stronger economy.